civicsoftware/context-schema/foundational/🗂 V1 Foundational Schema (Source of Truth) 913368daa73f4a2aab9b46b6587675cd/Was the data smoothed or denoised 4cbe62c3a4af4345b1e8fc6be931f78f.md

 Context layer: Methodology Cycle > Data Preprocessing
 Contributors: Katy McKinney-Bock
+Created: May 5, 2021 5:25 PM
+Last Edited: June 10, 2021 6:11 AM
+Last Edited By: Katie Morrice
 Parent Question: What%20steps%20were%20taken%20to%20preprocess,%20clean%20and%20org%20ec638843075340e080e9b827ce6eafb5.md
+Parent Question id: 1619050380000What steps were taken to preprocess, clean and organize the dataset before use or publication?
+Please describe.
 Question (summary): If the data were smoothed or denoised, how was this done?
 Question Type: Short Description
 Question Type (deprecated): Yes/No — short
+id: 1620260700000Was the data smoothed or denoised?